Ei3-kw/Grimalkin/README.md

                 Debug.Log("the cube has been looked at")
             }
         }
-   - ## Creating a new script
-     - open the project in unity
-     - navigate to **Assets/Scripts_** in unity
-       - if the new script runs throughout the game it should be created at **Assets/Scripts/player**
-       -  if the script is for an interaction it should be created at **Assets/Scripts/objects_interactions**
-       -  if it UI UI-related it should be created at **Assets/Scripts/UI**
-       -  otherwise, it should be created at **Assets/Scripts/objects_misc**
-     - write the script according to [Script structure ](#script-structure)
-     - follow the [Security](#security) structure if the script is using user data and update the README
-     - add the script to the relevant objects

 4. remember to use [Security](#security) structure since where fetching user data, the script should look like this

         // the player_observer class is in charge of